-In fiscal year 2015, the School operated classes for students in ninth, tenth, eleventh, and twelfth grades.
-The twelfth grade was added beginning in fiscal year 2015.
+In fiscal year 2016, the School operated classes for students in ninth, tenth, eleventh, and twelfth grades.

 The School shares space with a New York City public school and is not responsible for rent, utilities, custodial services, maintenance, and school safety.
-Approximately 12,629 feet of square footage is allocated to the School.
+Square footage totaling 12,629 feet is allocated to the School.